 4. Summary of RT Findings

 It is evident to the RT, as a result of the consultations undertaken, that the inaugural CSC is a cohesive and collaborative team that has, in its first 12 months of operation, undertaken a significant body of work in developing operating procedures and carrying out its role as prescribed in the Charter.
-Importantly, the CSC has also developed a good working relationship with PTI. important to remember that it isthat can be in the event that there is evidence ofThe CSC has a critical role in this regard because of their mission: ensure continued satisfactory performance of the IANA function for the direct customers of the naming services.
-IANA Functions O
+Importantly, the CSC has also developed a good working relationship with PTI.
+In a post IANA transition environment it is important to remember that it is possible for the IANA functions operator role to be separated from ICANN through a Separation Cross-community Working Group that can be triggered in the event that there is evidence of continued poor performance of the PTI.
+The CSC has a critical role in this regard because of their mission: ensure continued satisfactory performance of the IANA functions for the direct customers of the naming services.
+The role of the CSC is independent of the IANA Functions Operator and any new operator in its contract with ICANN should be required to work with the CSC.

 The Mission and Scope of Responsibilities of the CSC should not be expanded.

 A key area of the review is to establish whether the Charter enables the CSC to fulfil its role and responsibilities as envisioned.
 Consultations with the CSC revealed that the narrow mission and scope of responsibilities defined in the Charter have been very helpful to them in understanding their requirements and core business.
-The CSC has spent much of their first twelve months establishing operating procedures and the narrow scope and responsibilities detailed in the Charter has assisted in this regard.
-In addition, the CSC also felt that the limited scope and narrow focus was helpful for appointing organizations select members and liaisons, which proved also to be a factor contributing to the success.
+The CSC has spent much of its first twelve months establishing operating procedures and the narrow scope and responsibilities detailed in the Charter has assisted in this regard.
+In addition, the CSC also felt that the limited scope and narrow focus was helpful for appointing organizations selection process of members and liaisons, which proved also to be a factor contributing to the success.
 The CSC did not support any expansion.

-Feedback received from the direct customers and others believe the CSC has successfully performed its role as envisioned.
-It is also evident that the CSC is well-respected by the PTI, the PTI Board, direct customers of IANA and the ICANN Board.
+Feedback received from the direct customers and others indicate the CSC has successfully performed its role as envisioned.
+It is also evident that the CSC’s role is well understood by the PTI, the PTI Board, direct customers of IANA, and the ICANN Board; and that these organisations are working well with the CSC.
 Based on these conversations the RT believes that the focused and narrow remit of the CSC as contained in the Charter has been instrumental for some of the success of the CSC.

-In this context it is important to recall that in a post IANA transition environment it is possible for PTI to be separated from ICANN in the event that the performance of IANA function is found to be unsatisfactory.
-It is important to recall that the CSC is the only entity in the post IANA transition construct responsible for monitoring IANA’s performance.
+It is important to recall that the CSC is the only entity in the post IANA transition construct responsible for monitoring the IANA naming functions operators performance.
 While the RT understands that given the success of the CSC there might be some temptation to broaden the scope of the CSC by including other functions or responsibilities, we strongly believe that this would detract from the critical role that the CSC was established to perform.
 More importantly, that the CSC can commence action that could ultimately result in a change of the IANA Functions Operator, if they consider the performance of IANA is unsatisfactory.

 Membership composition